inbo/tutorials/content/articles/spatial_mgrs/index.md

 of one map.
 When not dropping prefixes, the UTM grid reference is unique at the global level.

-The concepts of UTM grid portrayal on maps, and of the UTM grid referencing system with anterior and primary digits, match those of other rectangular grids that have also long been in use on civil maps, and these are all named ‘civil’ grids by Stott (1977).
+The concepts of UTM grid portrayal on maps and UTM grid referencing with anterior and principal digits match those of other rectangular grids that have also long been in use on civil maps, and these are all named ‘civil’ grids by Stott ([1977](#ref-stott_utm_1977)).

 Note that the UTM grid defines *no* subdivisions of the cartesian coordinate system by means of latitude bands, nor does it describe an